THartmanOfTheRedwoods/Java-Lab-002-F2023/README.md

 Next give TWO example variable names and TWO example variable assignments that are **WRONG** and explain why.
-* Hint: your IDE can help you discover wrong assignments or variable names! int Main = 1 is wrong, String int = hello is wrong, int x = hello is wrong and int x = 1.5 is wrong.
+* Hint: your IDE can help you discover wrong assignments or variable names! int Main = 1 is wrong, String int = hello is wrong, int x = hello is wrong and int x = 1.5 is wrong
 ### Part 3 - Bonus: Play around with Java String Format Specifiers.

 Pick several of the Java format specifiers below and define variables of the correct type utilize **sout** and **String.format** to view the resulting formats.